The colorful state of Punjab is amongst the oldest states having the richest cultures.

 This seven-layered piece consists of some unique gems and diamonds.
 They are said to illuminate feminism with their intricate craft and delicate design.
 They are a perfect mixture of antique, historic, and vogue!

-We hope that you like the above-given list and found the answers you were looking for when it comes to the traditional jewellery of Punjab and traditional dress in Punjab.
+We hope that you like the above-given list and found the answers you were looking for when it comes to the traditional jewellery of Punjab and traditional clothes of Punjab.

 Be sure to share what you loved with us in the comments section!